11 March 2025

 This isn’t your ordinary theatre experience.
 Golden Age Cinema and Bar was first built in 1940 when it was owned by Paramount Pictures and screened everything from newsreels to locally produced films.
 Today’s reimagined venue, which pays tribute to its Art Deco roots, opened in 2013 and transports visitors back to the Golden Age of cinema itself.
 Expect underground flicks, vintage furnishings and live music.

-Kick up your feet in one of the city’s best day spas, which dot Sydney from suburb to suburb.
-While divine pampering and results-based treatments abound in long-established venues including Pyrmont’s The Darling Spa and Venustus in Paddington, Nature’s Energy Day Spa & Bathhouse in Glebe is also worth trialling as it took out several wins at the 2023 World Luxury Spa Awards.
+Kick up your feet in one of the city’s best day spas or bathhouses, which dot Sydney from suburb to suburb.
+While divine pampering and results-based treatments abound in long-established venues including Pyrmont’s The Darling Spa and Venustus in Paddington, Nature’s Energy Day Spa & Bathhouse in Glebe is also worth trialling as it took out several wins at the 2024 World Luxury Spa Awards.

-World-famous chefs, Instagram-perfect fit-outs and some of the country’s finest hospitality — Sydney’s best restaurants are destinations on their own accord.
-Celebrating diverse flavours, local produce and evolving techniques, hot spots like Saint Peter, Kiln, Bennelong, Quay, Oborozuki and King Clarence are always great options – and you’ll find plenty of gems in Surry Hills too.
+World-famous chefs, Instagram-perfect fit-outs and some of the country’s finest hospitality — Sydney’s best restaurants are destinations in their own right.
+Celebrating diverse flavours, local produce and evolving techniques, hot spots such as Saint Peter, Kiln, Bennelong, Quay, Oborozuki and King Clarence are always great options – and you’ll find plenty of gems in Surry Hills too.

 While long-established chains provide luxurious lodgings, a crop of newish hotels should be considered while booking your next Sydney visit.
-Hotel Indigo in Potts Point, Capella in the city’s CBD and the W Sydney at Darling Harbour are just a handful of the city’s most exciting offerings.
+The EVE Hotel in Redfern, Capella in the city’s CBD and the W Sydney at Darling Harbour are just a handful of the city’s most exciting offerings.

 Showcasing everything from farm-fresh produce and condiments to vintage fashion and knick-knacks, the city’s best markets offer unique treasure hunting meccas.
 Savour excellent bacon and egg rolls at Orange Grove Organic Food Markets in Leichhardt, stalk fresh seafood at Pyrmont’s Sydney Fish Markets, find unique art at The Rocks Market or discover homewares you never knew you needed at Paddington Markets — there’s standouts right around the city.